-You have stumbled upon my notes for visiting Antarctica.
-These informational nuggets or tips for visiting Antarctica are obtained from my first hand experience as I have spent approximately two months over two excursions in Antarctica.
+Visiting Antarctica?
+You have stumbled upon my notes for such.
+These travel tips for visiting Antarctica are obtained from my first hand experience as I have spent approximately two months over two excursions in Antarctica.

 I will try to add much more here in the future but for now I have to keep this simple.

 First off, from an Antarctica dress perspective, you need layers.
 You will want a thin thermal base layer, a middle layer like a fleece jacket and a top waterproof layer.
 I only used the base layer in extra-cold places.
 You will also want waterproof rainpants and potentially more than one pair or a method to repair holes from rocks, etc. (this could be as simple as duct tape in a pinch).
 Check with your ship whether they supply boots or not.
 Generally I do not recommend insulated boots but that is up to you.